Admission & Application

 - A scanned copy of Master diploma including final list of marks (complete grade transcripts)

-Please make sure your copies are either in English or in Dutch.
+Please make sure your copies are either in English or in Dutch and the original documents should be attached to the translated copies.
 We cannot conduct the pre-check if your documents are in an language other than these two languages.